dennisreimann/ioctocat/README.md

 log file in the Debug directory.
 Please attach the output of this script to your issues.

+In case you are using a Ruby version prior to 1.9 (find out with `ruby -v`) you will need to install the json gem with this command:

+    gem install json

 ## Running the tests

 To run the (sparse) test suite, you can build/test the iOctocat Unit Tests scheme.